 I sit down with pen and paper – I draw and add colour.
 I use a black fine-liner pen, and Promarker inks.
 I find drawing in this traditional way allows me to draw naturally and in my own particular drawing style.

 I think using these ‘traditional’ drawing methods to create the artwork gets the hand-drawn feel into the final artwork, and creates a unique textural quality that can be hard to create in pieces created solely on the computer.

-I draw each flower or bird separately, as this makes them much easier to work with once they are in the computer.
+I draw each flower, bird, or other element separately, as this makes them much easier to work with once they are in the computer.

 This means that it translates the marks into a format that can be understood by the programme software.
 This means I can use the software to manipulate it, change scale, and even colours.

 The settings I choose when vectorising control how the drawing will appear, so I usually play around with these a bit, to make sure it looks how I want.